1979–80 in English football: Diary of the season

 28 April 1980: Arsenal and Liverpool require another replay after drawing 1–1 again in their FA Cup semi-final second replay at Villa Park.

 29 April 1980: Bristol City lose 5–2 at Southampton to take the final First Division relegation spot.

 30 April 1980: Liverpool are level on points with Manchester United at the end of April, with a superior goal difference and with two matches remaining to the Red Devils' one.
 Ipswich Town are third, five points behind.

 1 May 1980: Arsenal finally reach the FA Cup final after beating Liverpool 1-0 in the FA Cup semi-final third replay at Highfield Road.
 Liverpool agree a fee of £300,000 for Chester striker Ian Rush, 18.

 3 May 1980: Liverpool clinch the league title in their penultimate league game of the season by beating Aston Villa 4–1 at Anfield.
 The result is rendered academic by Manchester United's 2–0 defeat to Leeds United.
 Ipswich Town lose the unbeaten League run that they have maintained for over five months against Manchester City, but remain third.
 Leicester City beat Orient to clinch the Second Division title, and Birmingham City join them in promotion by drawing 3–3 with Notts County.
-In the Third Division, Kevin Drinkell fires three of Grimsby Town's four without reply at home to Sheffield United; a result that sees the Mariners crowned third-tier champions.
+In the Third Division, Kevin Drinkell fires three of Grimsby Town's four without reply at home to Sheffield United, which sees the Mariners crowned third-tier champions.

 10 May 1980: Trevor Brooking scores the winning goal as Second Division West Ham United triumph 1–0 over holders Arsenal in the FA Cup final.

 14 May 1980: Arsenal lose 5–4 in a penalty shoot-out to Valencia after a 0–0 draw in the European Cup Winners' Cup Final.

 19 May 1980: More than two weeks after the planned final day of the season, the First Division fixtures are completed when Arsenal lose 5–0 to Middlesbrough.
 The result leaves Ipswich Town one point ahead of the Gunners in third place.

 28 May 1980: Nottingham Forest retain the European Cup by beating Hamburg 1–0 in the final in Madrid.
 John Robertson scores the only goal in the first half.

 13 June 1980: Clive Allen, 19, becomes the most expensive teenager in Europe when he joins Arsenal from Queens Park Rangers in a £1,250,000 deal.